 As dwarf hamsters are very small it can be difficult to tell which sex they are.

-All of these pets, apart from female Chinese hamsters, are very sociable.
+All of these animals, apart from female Chinese hamsters, are very sociable.
 We recommend that they’re kept in single sex groups or pairs.
 It doesn’t make any difference whether you keep males or females but it’s vital that they’re all the same sex so there’s no chance of breeding.

-Dwarf hamsters are sociable pets and like to be kept in pairs or groups.
+Dwarf hamsters are sociable animals and like to be kept in pairs or groups.
 However, Chinese female hamsters may be better off alone as they may fight.
 If you choose to keep a pair or group of hamsters, you should buy them at the same time – they’ll already know each other or will be young enough to make friends.
 New individuals will not be accepted into a group later on.
-As with all pets it’s possible that your hamsters will fall out from time to time so provide lots of hideaway holes in their cage to allow them space to sleep separately if they want to.
+As with all animals it’s possible that your hamsters will fall out from time to time so provide lots of hideaway holes in their cage to allow them space to sleep separately if they want to.
 If your hamsters start to fall out with each other it will be necessary to house them separately to prevent them injuring each other.

 Chinchillas can usually be kept with a companion of the same sex provided that they have grown up together.
 Either males or females make great animals.